aquilesC/aquiles.me/content/essays/LinkedIn/24-05-13_startup studio for deep tech.md

 ---
-status: draft
+status: published
-published_on: None
+published_on: 13-05-2024
 ---
 🎙️ What about a startup studio for valorizing research output from universities and knowledge institutes?

 I have only a hunch, no hard numbers, that a bottleneck for valorizing research output is the lack of human resources to push through.

 What I mean is that most incubators, tech transfer, funding opportunities, etc. focus on traditional value creation paths, but they often forget you need **someone** to execute on those plans.
-And 'someone' most likely is a junior researcher.
+And this 'someone' is, most likely, a junior researcher.

 However, PhD's and Postdocs are in a frenzy from one position to the next.
 Very few even have the mental space to consider #scipreneurship as a potential next step, and even fewer will get the support from their institutions to actually do it.